 New Business Development: ALA has six core sources of revenue: membership, conferences, publishing, professional development, grants, and long-term investment fund payout.
 These areas are constantly monitored and evaluated for trends, and for opportunities to increase income in a responsible way through new products and markets.
 Several years ago, there was a working group of BARC, Finance and Audit, Endowment Trustees, and ALA staff that explored areas for new business development.
 I have proposed that we re-establish this conversation and begin to explore again areas for revenue enhancement to support the programs of the Association.
-A working group met in Chicago on January 24 to begin the planning process, and has continued to meet over the spring.
+A working group met in Chicago on January 24 to begin the planning process.